Introduction to FMLA for Parents

 What is so great about unpaid leave?

-It is correct to conclude FMLA has nothing to do with getting paid.
-FMLA serves to protect your job.
+You are right, FMLA has nothing to do with getting paid.
+FMLA protects your job.
 Your employer cannot hire someone else for your position while you are out on FMLA-protected time.
 You are also entitled to the same position or an equivalent position, as well as the same benefits and shift as your previous position when your leave time ends.
 Knowing you have a job to return to after the completion of your child’s cancer treatment can help manage your cancer-related distress.

 More states are beginning to offer paid family leave.
 Learn more here.